Beer Hall Boycott: Durban

-Discussions of Beer Hall Boycotts started in as early as 1926 in Durban.
-On the 17 June 1959 in Cato Manor, KwaZulu Natal a demonstration was staged by a group of African women at the Cato Manor Beer Hall against liqueur legislation.
+Discussion of Beer Hall Boycotts started as early as 1926 in Durban.
+On 17 June 1959 in Cato Manor, KwaZulu Natal, a group of African women staged a demonstration against liquor legislation at the Cato Manor Beer Hall.
 Other protesters entered a beer hall and destroyed beer and other property.
 The police dispersed the protesters and maintained surveillance throughout the evening.
-On the 18 June 1959 demonstrations against the liqueur legislation had spread to Dalton Road and Victoria Street in the city of Durban.
+By 18 June 1959, demonstrations had spread to Dalton Road and Victoria Street in the city of Durban.
 This area is now part of the Liberation Heritage Route.
 Men present at these Beer Halls during the demonstrations were attacked and warned against supporting municipal beer halls.
 Director of the Bantu Administration Department, Mr Bourquin, addressed approximately 2000 women at the Cato Manor Beer Hall.
 After the women resisted orders from the police to disperse, a police baton charge took place.
 In a statement in the House of Assembly, the Minister for Justice stated that 25 buildings had been burnt down and 7 damaged, all associated to the Beer Hall riots.
 Beer Halls were temporarily closed and municipal bus services suspended after numerous attacks on vehicles.
 In June 1959 over 2000 women marched against men drinking in Beer Halls.
 The protestors organised a beer boycott which led to wide-scale uprisings all over Natal.
 During 1959, an estimated 20 000 women in Natal protested and more than 1 000 were convicted in the courts.

 Eastern Cape

-In 1938, African women held a meeting at the East London City Hall which led to protest action against the approval of the Minister of Native Affairs in granting the Council the exclusive right to brew and supply beer from the 1 July 1938.
-Over 200 women marched to the City Hall to interview the Mayor.
+After the Minister of Native Affairs granted the council the exclusive right to brew and supply beer from 1 July 1938, over 200 African women marched to the City Hall of East London to interview the Mayor.
 The legislation affected many women who earned a living through brewing beer in shebeens.
-It is estimated that over 20 000 women from 30 areas participated in various demonstrations, including the Beer Hall Boycotts.
+It is estimated that over 20,000 women from 30 areas participated in various demonstrations, including the Beer Hall Boycotts.

 Notable people

 Dorothy Nomzansi Nyembe

-Dorothy Nomzansi Nyembe was born on the 31st of December 1931 near Dundee in KwaZulu-Natal.
-She participated in the establishment of the ANC Women’s League in Cato Manor.
+Dorothy Nomzansi Nyembe was born on 31 December 1931 near Dundee in KwaZulu-Natal.
+She participated in the establishment of the ANC Women's League in Cato Manor.
 She was one of the leaders against the removals from Cato Manor in 1956, and also one of the leaders of the beer hall boycotts.

 Mary Ngalo

 Mary Ngalo was born in Cradock, Eastern Cape.
-She was arrested during the beer hall boycotts on 1957 and sentenced to one month's imprisonment.
+She was arrested during the beer hall boycotts of 1957 and sentenced to one month's imprisonment.